Optimal Capacity Modification for Many-To-One Matching Problems: Basic definitions and fundamentals

-\textbf{Justified envies wrt.\ the student-optimal matching.} Next, we introduce a crucial concept and prove a useful lemma for designing further parameterized and approximation algorithms.
-Let $\stuopt$ be the student-optimal stable matching of a given instance.
+Next, we introduce a some new concepts and prove a useful lemma for designing further parameterized and approximation algorithms.
+Let $\stuopt$ be the student-optimal stable matching of a given instance $I$.
 Consider all possible vectors~$\pv$, whose coordinates are the unassigned students and for each coordinate~$u$, the entry is an acceptable school for the unassigned student~$u$.
 Denote the set of such vectors by \myemph{$\Vecs$}.
-For each such vector $\pv\in \Vecs$, let \myemph{$\stuoptaug$} denote the matching resulting from $\stuopt$ by additionally assigning each unassigned student~$u$ to the school specified in~$\pv[u]$.
-Then, let \myemph{$\JE(\pv)$} denote the set of \myemph{assigned} agents who would have justified envies towards some unassigned agent in matching~$\stuoptaug$, and let \myemph{$\je(\pv)$} be the number of such agents, i.e., $|\JE(\pv)|=\je(\pv)$.